 Great food

 After lunch, we began hiking towards our camping spot, and with perfect timing, the clouds began to clear.
 For this last section of day three, we hiked among the alpaca herds which were more numerous than I could count.
 The hills sparkled a gold and yellow only found in storybooks with the smells of ice and eternity in the air.
 After the elegance of Palomani Pass earlier in the day, I was floating on a cloud, drifting in and out of what I thought was real.
 Sometimes life is just too good to be true.
+We arrived at our campsite fairly early in the afternoon and relaxed in a beautiful area with perfect views of Ausangate.
+We knew that day 4 would be our toughest climb of the trek and take us to the highest pass, so we got to bed early and rested up for what we knew lie ahead.
+Much like the nights before, the afternoon skies filled with steaming bands of cirrus clouds.
+As the sun disappeared, so did the clouds.
+In their absence, a cold hung heavy in the air, and the skies were crystal clear.

-Day four of the Ausangate Trek started with another sublime morning.
+Day four of the Ausangate Tour started with another sublime morning.
 The sky was clear, and just starting to fill with wispy clouds.
 Edith and I made our way to the main tent for a delicious breakfast of crepes and toast with jam.
 Antonio once again laid out the overview of the day’s hiking, and informed us we would be going over our final high pass, at 16,600ft.

 The day would begin much like day 3, with a steep climb, followed by a descent through mountain peaks and alpine glaciers.
 The climb to the pass was steep, but also short, and after 3.5 miles, we were standing at the top.
 It was a phenomenal site with cairns placed everywhere like an army of stone soldiers.
 The wind started to howl in a constant flow of air, like it was forced from a broken main.
 The cold wind couldn’t dampen our spirits though, we stood there for quite some time enjoying what would be our final high pass.

 I walked around to explore a bit, when I noticed a bit of movement about 1000ft above the pass.
 “Could it be?”, I asked myself.
 “Have I finally witnessed the storied vicuna?”
 I pointed them out to Antonio, and he confirmed with excitement, that they were in fact vicuna.
 The initial section of trail was single track, but quickly turned back into a series of trails, cut from the feet of the alpacas that graze here.
 I was once again left speechless by the unthinkable beauty of the Willkanuta mountain range of the Andes.
 Standing in place, I would turn and take in all 360 degrees of its majesty.
 There are simply no bad views here, and I wanted to remember it all.

 Finally on the last part

-We took a break half of the way into a descent, and sat right next to a small lake with grazing alpacas.
-The trails ran right along the sides of the hills here, and I almost started to feel bad for Antonio here with how slowly we were moving.
+We took a break halfway into the descent and sat right next to a small lake with grazing alpacas.
+The trails ran along the sides of the hills here, and I almost started to feel bad for Antonio because of how slowly we were moving.
 There are moments and places in life that make you fully aware of the delicate and precious nature of our existence.
 You can never go back in time to change or redo things.
-On this trek, I wanted to make sure to slow down, and open my eyes to truly see where I was, and not just allow my body to move through it.
+On this trek, I wanted to make sure to slow down and open my eyes to truly see where I was, instead of just letting my body move through it.
+We set up our campsite for the night in the small town of Pacchanta.
+With only a few miles left on day 4, the trail flowed into a dirt road, and we started to walk by small structures and houses.
+I felt astonished that people live out here, and at the same time, green with envy.
+As hard as life at 15,000 ft must be, you can’t ask for a better backdrop to animate the story of your life.